ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Basic** tab, set values in the following fields:

-- **Name** – Optionally, enter a name for the page block, for example, "Popular products" or "Your browsing history".
+- **Name** – Enter a name for the Page block.
 - **Personalization scenario** – Select "Last viewed" to display products that were recently viewed by any user, or "Last viewed by user" to display products that were recently viewed by the current user.
-- **Product Types to be displayed** – Select the type of products to be displayed on the list, for example, "Bicycles" or "Dental care".
+- **Product Types to be displayed** – Select the type of products to be displayed on the list.
 - **Limit** – Set the number of products to be displayed.

 On the **Design** tab, in the **View** field, select the layout be used to present a list of products and submit your changes.